 - Plant spinach in late summer whenever space becomes available.

-- Let the spinach plant mature to at least 2-3 inches before cold and frost comes.
+- Let the spinach plant mature to at about 2 inches before cold and frost come.

 - Let the spinach plant die back in the winter without disturbing the plant (just leave it alone).